lfrank01/Engineering_4_Notebook/README.md

 The Python Dice Roller assignment was a relatively simple assignment, being one of the first coding assignments of the school year.
 However, there were nuanced aspects of this assignment that had not been covered before in Engineering IV and lessons learned

-* The 'input()' function allows a variable to be set to somethign a user types in.
+* The 'input()' function allows a variable to be set to something a user types in.
 For example, `num_sides = input('Number of sides: ') allowed users to choose how many sides they wanted their die to have.
 This variable was then called in the code later on.

 * There is a difference between `==` and `=`.
 Using `==` asks "Is this equal to that?" whereas `=` says "This **is** equal to that.

 * More information can be found in the code comments.

 ## Python_Calculator

 ### Assignment Description

-The Python Calculator was a step more dificult than the Dice Roller assignment, incorpating what was learned in the Dice Roller asingment, such as the `input()` function.
+The Python Calculator was a step more difficult than the Dice Roller assignment, incorporating what was learned in the Dice Roller assignment, such as the `input()` function.
 The assignment's nuanced element was that it required a function to be made that also have different if statements that performed different operations.
-The task was to design code to ask user input for two different numbers and then perofrm a series of operation on those numbers and print them.
+The task was to design code to ask user input for two different numbers and then perform a series of operations on those numbers and print them.
 The operations were the sum, difference, product, quotient, modulo, and for the spicy section, factorials.

 ### Evidence